docker/docs/opensource/doc-style.md

 ## Graphics

-When you need to add a graphic, try to make the file-size as small as possible.
+When you need to add a graphic, try to make the file size as small as possible.
-If you need help reducing file-size of a high-resolution image, feel free to contact us for help.
+If you need help reducing file size of a high-resolution image, feel free to contact us for help.
 Usually, graphics should go in the same directory as the .md file that references them, or in a subdirectory for images if one already exists.